RTSP: The Real-Time Streaming Protocol Explained (Update)

 RTMP

-RTMP is RTSP’s oldest rival, and it’s a better choice if streaming directly to a social media platform.
-Both protocols are used for contribution, but more encoders and live streaming services accept RTMP.
+RTSP’s oldest rival is RTMP.
+It’s a better choice if streaming directly to a social media platform.
+More encoders and live streaming services accept RTMP.

 Facebook, Twitch, and YouTube — for instance — only accept RTMP for low-latency live streaming.
 That means you’ll either want to encode your stream as RTMP from the get-go, or repackage any RTSP streams as RTMP using a video platform provider like Wowza.
 The latter option would also enable simulcasting to multiple destinations at once, making it a good route for those looking to live stream from an IP camera to social media.